 Carol Roth is a national media personality, creator of the legacy planning system Future File (currently in private beta), ‘recovering’ investment banker/billion-dollar deal maker, investor, speaker and author of the New York Times bestselling book, The Entrepreneur Equation.
-She is currently an on-air contributor for the national cable television station CNBC, the preeminent name in business news.
+She is a judge on the Mark Burnett (Shark Tank, The Voice, Survivor, The Apprentice) produced technology competition series, America’s Greatest Makers, airing on TBS and an on-air contributor for the national cable television station CNBC, the preeminent name in business news.
 Carol’s multimedia commentary covers big and small business and the economy, current events, politics and pop culture topics.

 Previously, Carol was the host of The Noon Show, a current events talk show on WGN Radio and prior to joining CNBC, Carol was seen weekly on a variety of national television outlets including Fox Business, CNN, Fox News and MSNBC.